brunopk/mis-gastos-web/doc/development.md

 To install OpenSpec follow instructions in the [Quick Start](https://github.com/Fission-AI/OpenSpec/#quick-start) section of the [OpenSpec](https://github.com/Fission-AI/OpenSpec/) GitHub repository.

-## Configure Claude Code with a custom API key to use prompt caching
+## Configure Claude Code with a custom API key

 1. Generate the API key in https://platform.claude.com/settings/workspaces/default/keys
 2. Set the `ANTHROPIC_API_KEY` the environment variable in `~/.zshrc` or the corresponding shell configuration file :